 Alfred Hitchcock once said, “The length of a film should be directly related to the endurance of the human bladder.”
 But that hardly holds true for Hindi cinema.
-From an average run-time of three hours, Bollywood films are now close to two and half hours long.
-But that doesn’t blanketly apply to all films.
-Let’s take a look at the longest Bollywood films made.
+Bollywood musicals conveniently stretch up to two and a half to three hours.
+Here’s a look at the longest Bollywood films ever made.

 1. Gangs of Wasseypur (2012) – 5 hours, 19 minutes